-The Broadband Equity Access and Deployment program, under the Bipartisan Infrastructure Law, will expand high-speed internet access by funding broadband planning, infrastructure deployment and adoption programs.
+The Broadband Equity Access and Deployment program, created by the Bipartisan Infrastructure Law, will expand high-speed internet access by funding broadband planning, infrastructure deployment and adoption programs.
+This program is funded by the National Telecommunications and Information Administration (NTIA) of the U.S. Department of Commerce.